jwhiss/testvault-alerts/README.md

 if your testing provider uses different phrasing to indicate a positive result you can override the default argument.

 # Automatic Scheduling
-I suggest using launchd (on macOS) or Task Scheduler (on Windows) to run alertSender.py at scheduled times or intervals.
+I suggest using a launch agent (on macOS) or Task Scheduler (on Windows) to run alertSender.py at scheduled times or intervals.
 Allowing alertSender/testvault-alerts to run automatically once or twice a day results in an email notification whenever new results are uploaded without any user interaction.
 Emails also list the chosen download directory and the clients with positive results, expediting the process of checking for concerning results